 Keep it short and concise.
 Not more than three sentences.
 Remember that this is only the appetizer course so reserve the best parts for later.
 Just present enough to hype interest so the reader will be encouraged to look forward to the main course.

 Go over our sample resume objective for Executive Chef to get a clear idea on how to write an effective objective statement.

 Executive Chef Resume Format

 Just like in the fine dining, presentation is an important part of the experience.
-That is why you should use the reverse chronological type for your Executive Chef resume format.
+That is why the right format for an executive chef resume is the reverse chronological type.

 Employers want to see how you grew into your executive chef’s role over the years and the reverse chronological format is the best way to show it.
 Experience is thoroughly reviewed because you will play an important role in the establishment.

-We used the reverse chronological as the basis for our Executive Chef resume template and arranged its sections in this order:
+We used the reverse chronological as the basis for our Executive Chef resume examples and arranged the sections in this order:

 - Contact Information